-Whether you’re a vegetarian, or not, protein is essential to your body’s ability to function.
-For many, meat and dairy products provide the majority of the protein they need to function.
-Those on plant-based diets often have a more difficult time meeting their daily protein requirements.
-Finding plant-based sources of protein is easier than you think, though.
-Here are 9 Plant-Based Proteins to help you stay healthy and strong on a plant-based diet.
+Protein is essential to the body’s ability to function.
+For many people, meat and dairy products serve as the main source of protein.
+Those on plant-based diets however, usually have to get a little more creative in order to meet their daily requirements.
+Fortunately, finding plant-based sources of protein is easier than you may think!
+If you’re looking to begin a plant-based lifestyle, these plant-based proteins will help you stay healthy and strong.

 9 Plant-Based Proteins:

 Almonds are a nutritious and highly-versatile food.
 You can eat them whole, as a snack, or use them as an ingredient in a healthy meal!
 Check out these tasty almond recipes:

 - Spiced Coconut Tomato Soup with Brown Rice, Almonds and Paneer